Nissan: Financial difficulties

 Starting in late-July 2019, Nissan laid off 12,500 employees over three years, citing a 95% year on year net income fall.
 Hiroto Saikawa, CEO at the time, confirmed the majority of those cuts would be plant workers.

 In May 2020, Nissan cut production capacity by 20% due to the COVID-19 pandemic.
-It further announced that its chief operating officer Ashwani Gupta was to be in charge of rebuilding the Japanese carmaker’s brand in the US, the company also decided on cutting its model line-up and closing plants around the globe.
+It further announced that its chief operating officer Ashwani Gupta was to be in charge of rebuilding the Japanese carmaker's brand in the US, the company also decided on cutting its model line-up and closing plants around the globe.
 In mid-2020, the company shut down factories in Indonesia and Spain, and exited the South Korean car market.
 Nissan pulled out of South Korea by December due to worsening business environment amidst the pandemic and the 2019 boycott of Japanese products in South Korea.
 Service centers were managed to provide after-sales services such as vehicle quality assurance and parts management for eight years.
 In November 2020, Nissan reported a $421 million loss in the last quarter due to the COVID-19 pandemic and the scandal concerning Ghosn.
 According to a spokesperson of Nissan North America, the company had suffered from a strategy of "volume at any cost", which has been attributed by analysts to Ghosn.
+Commentators note that the company's US sales, which had dropped by half in seven years between 2017 and 2024 were likely caused by well-publicized reliability issues stemming from the company's Xtronic CVT transmission and, to a lesser extent, problems with the Rogue's four-wheel drive system.

-In 2023 news emerged about serious disagreements between COO Ashwani Gupta and CEO Makoto Uchida.
+In 2023, news emerged about serious disagreements between COO Ashwani Gupta and CEO Makoto Uchida.
 This led to exit of Gupta and caused further turmoil in the company.

 In November 2024, Nissan created an emergency turnaround plan which saw it cut its annual operating profit forecast by 70% to 150 billion yen ($975 million), marking its second downward revision after a 17% cut earlier in the year.
 Nissan also planned to cut 9,000 jobs and cut global production capacity by 20%.
 Around this time, a Nissan executive told the Financial Times that, unless there is a major turnaround, Nissan will cease to exist in "12 to 14 months".
+Sales were down across the board, with US sales down by almost half since 2017, thanks in large part to unreliable CVT transmissions and weak rear differentials.